 About Wimbledon BookFest

-It hosts over 100 events in its 10 day period and has grown from 1,000 visitors in its first year to over 20,000 with 7,000 school children from over 70 schools now enjoying the festival every year.
+It hosts over 100 events in its 10 day period and has grown from 1,000 visitors in its first year to over 20,000 people now attending.
+10,000 school children from over 80 schools also now enjoy the festival every year.
 Any money raised is put back into the festival and its education work with local schools.
 Over 3,000 books are given to children from a lower socio-economic demographic every year to encourage reading and literacy.
 The Festival very much believes in the power of reading to change lives.

 Wimbledon BookFest has a small team of core workers and a large volunteer input